 - Pablo Steinberg, Max Rubner-Institut, Federal Research Institute of Nutrition and Food

 - Franz Ulberth, European Commission Joint Research Centre (JRC)

 - Peter Whelan, Food Safety Authority of Ireland (FSAI)

-Full programme details will be available here shortly!
+Full programme details are available here!

 Dates: 24 and 25 October 2019